 Anyway, here I am today with a PERFECTLY NORMAL recipe featuring cream cheese.
 I did not sneak it into my cheeseburger casserole and cause a riot.
 I just politely said, look, this is cheesecake and cheesecake requires cream cheese and then I put all of the cream cheese into the cheesecake like a normal human being.

 I also went ahead and made this cheesecake with a chocolate swirl, because obviously chocolate makes everything better.
 The crust is made out of crushed up graham flavors with a hit of cocoa powder for good measure.

 The only special equipment you should need is a springform pan, which Amazon sells at a great price.
 Here’s the one I have!
-Don’t worry about it being a one-dish wonder, because you can also use it to make my Taco Pie (a serious crowd pleaser), my cheesecake with whiskey butter sauce, my raspberry buttermilk cake, or my caramel pecan brownie cake!
+Don’t worry about it being a one-dish wonder, because you can also use it to make my Taco Pie (a serious crowd pleaser), my raspberry buttermilk cake, or my caramel pecan brownie cake!
 Lots of uses!